MaruResourceManager Architecture

 client ↔ server

-Allocate shared memory; response includes a region handle
+Allocate shared memory; response includes handle + device path

 FREE_REQ / FREE_RESP